How to create decluttering projects

 We need bite sized pieces we can realistically tackle in between our mom life and that means we need small projects.

 So, how do you do this?
 You take those big giant projects like..

 Declutter the garage, and you break it down into teeny tiny pieces.
 It might seem silly or insignificant but I promise you this is how it’s done.
 You start by letting go of the trash.
 Then you move onto tools.
 Then outside toys.
 Then whatever else it is that you have inside of your garage.

 Will you likely get that entire project done in one weekend?
 Nope.
 And that’s okay.
 Will you be able to have a fully decluttered garage if you break it down into doable projects over the course of weeks, or months depending on how much time and stuff you have?
 YES!

-If the thought of creating all of these tiny projects and action steps for yourself overwhelms you and feels like a chore in itself, I’ve got your back with Clutter Free Motherhood.
+If the thought of creating all of these tiny projects and action steps for yourself overwhelms you and feels like a chore in itself, I’ve got your back with Decluttering Simplified.
 This course literally does all of the brain work for you in terms of creating the lists, and systems you need to declutter your entire home.